 Five years ago South Africa's public art sector was in such infancy we kept having to get other jobs.
 Now she's a bouncing baby.
 Bouncy like a volcanic, fragile, somewhat precarious and miraculous balloon.
 Sometimes there is paying work.
 Sometimes there is no paying work.
 Either way we are working.
 Driven by fanciful generosity, mischief and that imagination thing that won't lie down.
 What else is there to do?
 Spose we could sleep more but ... there's no time to lose.
 Life is fast.
 Join us.

 Cratefan Elliot in Cape Town was conceived and designed by artist Porky Hefer and produced by us with a brilliant team of scaffolders, led by a hero by the name of Elliot.
-Sponsored by Coca Cola for the Soccer World Cup in 2010, he was meant to be decommissioned in December 2010 but was so beloved he is staying where he is until the end of March 2013 when he will be decommissioned with grace.
+Sponsored by Coca Cola for the Soccer World Cup in 2010, he was meant to be decommissioned in December 2010 but was so beloved he stayed up for three years until he decommissioned with grace.
 A giant pop-art man, fabricated with 36tonnes of steel scaffolding as an armature, wrapped in mesh and clad in about 4000 red crates, he looks like a lego feast on the skyline.
 You can read more about him and Cratefan Oupa (a similar Joburg installation that was also beloved but lost his site) by clicking here

 Shoe Shop, Joburg Funded by the Goethe Institute this project is officially over but will not lie down.
 You can read more about it at www.shoeshopproject.co.za or read our blog of blogs for more.
 This image of posters destined for the street shows a series by South African photographer Thabiso Sekgala.

-Alex Arts Experience, Maboneng Festival: artatwork are working with a team of Alexandrians under the leadership of artist-producers Siphiwe Ngwenya and Tebogo Ramabulana , in arguably the most famous 'township' in Joburg, to strategically develop this extraordinary festival which has been hosted annually by an Alexandra community since 2002.
-Homeowners across a specific district in Alex that was historically known as Gomorrah (meaning it was pretty damn hectic to live there during apartheid), have been giving up their homes and yards, nooks and crannies to host the works of artists across all disciplines for a 3-day festival in which literally thousands of people participate.
-If you want to know how to turn shit into gold watch this space and be in Alex in September this year.
+Alex Arts Experience, Maboneng Festival: artatwork sometimes work with a team of Alexandrians under the leadership of artist-producers Siphiwe Ngwenya and Tebogo Ramabulana, in arguably the most famous 'township' in Joburg, to assist in strategic and however-we-are-called-upon-ways with this brilliant concept that started, in 2002, as an annual arts festival in and by an Alexandra community and has, grown into a national project.
+Homeowners across specific districts in townships, have been giving up their homes and yards, nooks and crannies to host the works of artists across all disciplines for a short festival in which literally thousands of people participate.
+If you want to know how to turn goats piss into gasoline, watch this space and be in Alex in September this year.

-You can read all about the Alex Arts Experience right here on their own website:
+You can read all about the Maboneng Festival here:

 Joburg Art City 2014, 2016.
 Say it like you see it.
 Billed as the 'largest outdoor art exhibition in the world' Joburg Art City has a long history going back to 2002 and its 2010 Premiere, featuring the work of one Joburg-based contemporary artist, Mary Sibande, on 10 000 square metres of space normally reserved for advertising on our city skyline.
 The narrative through Mary's exhibition 'Long Live the Dead Queen', explores the nature of servitude through the artist's eye on three generations of her own matriarchal lineage.